Roostify - Redesign Home Lending Dashboard

 Commissioned for Dark Friday's "Murder, Mystery Mayhem" event.
 Drawing inspiration from the event's film noir theme, and edgy art style of Frank Miller, I made this painting in ink and acrylic on canvas.
 I used Photoshop and Illustrator the plan the figure-ground reversal, inter-penetration outline, and minimized shape forms.

 The perfect overlap of technical-minded plus creative-minded that you're looking for.
-Experienced UI/UX designer, web developer, social media manager, and graphic designer.
-Particularly interested in UI/UX Designer roles with a splash of Front End Web Development, implementing UI/UX best practices that drive results, and beautifying media in all of its forms.
+Experienced UI/UX and Product Designer, rooted in solid graphic design, with a splash of Front End Web Development experience.

 This entire site was hand-coded.
 Do you like it?
 I hope so :)